zilisrikle/Cloudberries/README.md

 # Cloudberries
-I write some small, edible notes here when thoughts fresh and ripe
+I write some small, edible notes here. when thoughts fresh and ripe,
-They’re tart and tangy
+They’re tart and tangy...